Almost every business student at Stevens Institute of Technology completes an internship before graduating.

 “I really came to lean on Dakota a lot to do the presentations for those companies.
 They were sending true financial industry experts — we had UBS in here a couple of months ago, and the presentation absolutely floored them,” Dr. Calhoun said.
 “The UBS folks told me they had no idea undergraduates were capable of this kind of work.
 That’s especially true of Dakota — it’s not just that he’s a smart quant who knows how to write C++, he can project himself to an audience, he’s persuasive, he’s a critical thinker — all the skills companies want.”

 His role in helping build the SMIF from the ground up was nothing new for Wixom.
 He started a business in high school — contracting for Microsoft Studios as it rolled out commercials advertising its Office suite moving to the iPhone platform — and the entrepreneurial bug stayed with him.
 After graduation, he began working as a quantitative analyst in the New York office of Yewno, a California-based startup that’s building out a new finance arm focused on the construction of new groundbreaking financial indexes.
-The company has agreed to allow Wixom to continue building QuantCourse, as well; in fact, several employees are interested in helping him.
+He's since moved on to Perl Street, where he's a data scientist and chief technology officer; his work involves helping tech startups to access capital markets and create bankable projects that improve cities.

-In a fast-moving business environment constantly pushed in new directions by tech-driven startups like Yewno, Wixom said the analytical and business skills emphasized at Stevens represent a potent combination in the job market.
+In a fast-moving business environment constantly pushed in new directions by the tech-driven startups he interacts with, Wixom said the analytical and business skills emphasized at Stevens represent a potent combination in the job market.

 “Everyone coming out of the business school knows how to apply theory and business concepts, and combine them with their technology skills,” he said.
 “In a world that’s evolving so quickly, that’s become the primary skill that a lot of companies are looking for.”